 Celebrate fall color!

-As Northern Virginia continues to celebrate trees to mark the start of the five year regional native tree campaign, autumn colors move to center stage.
+As Northern Virginia goes into the second year of its five year regional native tree campaign, autumn colors start to move to center stage.
 We may not get New England’s sudden (and brief) burst of color from the dominance of sugar maples, but our region makes up for it with the more gradual unfolding of a warm and lingering fall.

 Most deciduous trees are best planted in the autumn, which conveniently coincides with the best time to choose a tree for its fall foliage.
 Trees are like people: within one species, there is plenty of variability, so if fall color is a high priority for you, this is the time to go shopping.